Would You Like to Volunteer

 Service Learning/Internship is an opportunity for high school students to work at Newberry County Memorial Hospital during a class period for a semester and receive credit for that class.
 Students sign up through the School-to-Work program.
 Paperwork and an orientation are required to be a part of this program.

 Junior Volunteer Program is our summer program for students age 14 – 20.
-During the seven-week program, students work in one department the entire time.
-Students must submit an application in February and March to be a part of this program.
+The program consists of 2 four week sessions.
+Students may request the June or July session on the application.
+Applications must be submitted by the due date in order to be considered.
 Orientation is in May and students are ready for work in June and July.
 Space is limited!
 This is an excellent program for those who want to enter the healthcare field.
 More >

 Volunteering is fun and rewarding.
 To learn more, contact Volunteer Director Angela Bowers by email or at 803.405.7130.